Understanding Basic Insurer Requirements

 - Request any items, statements, or forms needed.

 In Louisiana, insurers are not held under as strict policies as they are in Texas.
-Under the law, an insurer must simply acknowledge a claim in a prompt timeframe and investigate this claim within a reasonable period of time, leaving much room for interpretation as to what “prompt” and “reasonable” mean.
+Under the law, an insurer must merely acknowledge a claim in a prompt timeframe and investigate this claim within a reasonable period, leaving much room for interpretation as to what “prompt” and “reasonable” mean.
 Claims filed under health and accident policies, however, must be paid within 30 days from when the insurer first receives notice of and evidence for the claim.
 Louisiana does have similar requirements on good faith and fair dealing under La.
 R.S.
 22:1882 and 22:1973.

 All insurance companies in Louisiana are expected to: